 Now is a good time to go through your WordPress plugins.
 Make sure everything is up to date, and remove any plugins you aren’t currently using.

 Take it a step further.
-Look through your list of active plugins and ask yourself (or your team, or your developer):
+Look through your list of active plugins and ask yourself (or your team, or your developer): Is this plugin actually being used or is it simply enabled?
+What are we using this plugin for?
+Is it necessary?
+Is this still the best plugin to handle the job?

 These are great questions to ask, because over time, the answer will change.
 A plugin that was top of the line last year may not be the best solution this year.
 Sometimes plugins get left enabled, even after their purpose has passed.